jscl-project/jscl/README.md

 - The `LOOP` macro

+- The `FORMAT` function

 - Others

 The   compiler   is  very   verbose,   some   simple  optimizations   or *minification* could help to deal with it.
+We are working to ensure that Google's  Closure  Compiler  can  be used  to  post-process  it  safely, although CL-Uglify and Yahoo Uglify are both being observed.

 Most of the above features are incomplete.
 The major features that are still missing are:

-- The `format` function

 - CLOS
   (http://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/lang/lisp/oop/0.html)